 Under-ripe bananas, beans and intact whole grains are relatively good food sources of resistant starch.
 Barilla’s High Fiber White Pasta is also a good option, with 6 grams of fiber (about 4 grams comes from RS) per serving.
 For more food options, click here.

 Several supplements are also available, which can be blended into smoothies, mixed into oatmeal or sprinkled onto cereal.
 RS Complete, made with green banana resistant starch and resistant potato starch, is a great product and is available from Dr. Alan Christianson.
 MS Prebiotic sells raw potato starch.
 Bob’s Red Mill also sells raw potato starch but does not certify or claim how much resistant starch is in this product.
-Hi-maize resistant starch is available from King Arthur Flour or from Honeyville Grain.
+Hi-maize resistant corn starch is available from King Arthur Flour or from Honeyville Grain.

 I use green banana resistant starch because it has the highest levels of resistant starch, is a whole food and less processed.
-Hi-maize is useful because it can replace a portion of flour in baked goods without losing its resistance – it gets baked into every cookie, pancake, cake or muffin that I have made for years.
+Hi-maize is also useful because it can replace a portion of flour in baked goods without losing its resistance – it gets baked into every cookie, pancake, cake or muffin that I have made for years.
 I’m not going to stop eating baked goods, especially if they are better-for-you versions of my favorite recipes.
-As a supplement, I’d rather take green banana flour than raw potatoes because it has more scientific evidence.

 However you choose to add resistant starch to your diet and for whatever reason, it’s all good!